 An 1872 photograph of Louis Vuitton’s store on 1 rue Scribe in Paris

-Louis Vuitton had many connections within the Parisian Haute Couture world, and he was able to identify and understand the revolution that was taking place within the world of travel.
+Louis Vuitton had many connections within the Parisian Haute Couture world, and he could identify and understand the revolution in the world of travel.
 He was able to foresee a need for products to take people from place to place and thus, the visionary that is Louis Vuitton completely reinvented fashion packing, inventing Gris Trianon, more commonly known as coated canvas.

 This new material made luggage waterproof, becoming an early trademark for the house, earning the name ‘Vuittonite’.
-Soon after, the entrepreneur took a visionary leap by inventing the first-ever flat-topped trunk, which allowed for luggage to be easily stacked in a ship’s baggage car.
+Soon after, the entrepreneur took a visionary leap by inventing the first-ever flat-topped trunk, allowing luggage to be easily stacked in a ship’s baggage car.

 The Evolution